singh-man/books/crackingTheCoding/17_hard.md

 24
 25		/*Check if all columns are  valid.
 All  rows are  already known  to  be  valid since 26		* they  were added directly from dictionary. */
-27		public boolean  isComplete(int l,  int h,  WordGroup  grouplist) {
+27		public boolean  isComplete(int l,  int h,  WordGroup  groupList) {
 28				if (height == h)  {
 29				/*Check if each  column is a word in  the  dictionary. */ 30				for  (int i = 0;  i < l; i++)  {